- Start dateOctober 2018

 Unit One - Research, Development and Practice

-Students will explore, experiment and research to further develop their Project Proposals.
-This unit introduces students to pathway specific issues and topics, research methodologies and techniques.
-It aims to orientate students and their practice within the course, and develop their contextual, critical and research skills at the onset of their MA learning.
+Students explore, experiment and research to further develop their Project Proposal.
+The unit introduces you to subject specific issues and topics, research methodologies and techniques.
+It aims to orientate you and your practice within the course, and to develop your contextual, critical and research skills at the onset of your MA learning.

 Unit Two - Reflection and Presentation

 Resolution and presentation of students' work according to their Project Proposal.
 A symposium will provide the opportunity to present their research and provide further peer feedback.
 Students' practice at this stage should synthesise their practical, conceptual and professional abilities and they will be expected to consider their future practice, audience and context of their work in contemporary practice.

 The intention and context of students' work will inform their decisions they will take regarding a final exhibition.
 Students' will also be expected to work collaboratively with their peers to actively plan, organise and install an exhibition as part of their continued Personal and Professional Development.

 - Blogs and wikis